-The Anesthesiology Critical Care Fellowship is a twelve-month fellowship, becoming ACGME approved, starting in July 2023.
+The Anesthesiology Critical Care Fellowship is a twelve-month, ACGME accredited fellowship program, starting in July 2024.
 Fellows will acquire expertise in managing complex critical care conditions and communication skills with patients, families, and other specialty consultants, including end-of-life discussions.

 The Anesthesiology Critical Care Fellowship program is an essential addition to the Pulmonary Critical Care Fellowship and Surgical Critical Care.
 This fellowship program allows us to train in critical care medicine at our institutions.
 Fellows with various backgrounds will rotate through different ICUs gaining multidisciplinary experience and expertise in treating surgical, complex medical, neurologic, and cardiovascular patients.
 The fellowship will add more layers of trainees to the teams taking care of critical care patients, offering collaborative training to enhance fellows' and patients' satisfaction.